Digging Into The Prehispanic

 Honoring the Legacy of Albert Coffee

-San Miguel de Allende has lost a true scholar, storyteller, and guardian of history with the passing of Albert Coffee.
+In 2025, San Miguel de Allende lost a true scholar, storyteller, and guardian of history with the passing of Albert Coffee.
 A skilled archaeologist, historian, and tour guide, Albert shared the heart and soul of the Cañada de la Virgen archaeological site, where he spent decades bringing the past to life for thousands of visitors.

 Albert’s journey with the Cañada de la Virgen archaeological site began in 2004, when he was invited to help excavate the pre-Hispanic pyramid complex.
 With deep expertise and unwavering passion, he dedicated himself to sharing the significance of this sacred site, guiding more than 30,000 visitors on interactive tours.
 His knowledge, warmth, and Cajun-inflected storytelling made every tour unforgettable, bridging ancient history with modern understanding.